EVENTS

 2014

-Works by Egon Schiele, Gustav Klimt and Oskar Kokoschka were exhibited in "Line & Shape" at Leopold Museum in 2014.
-Abstract works by Oswald Oberhuber and Karl Anton Fleck lead to the artist statement of Hannes Mlenek, who engaged the exhibition walls into the site-specific intervention “Seismogram of Excitation".
-The artist referred to the motif of the nude, which frequently recurred in the exhibition.
-The wall drawings were accompanied by an object, depicting a hand and measuring 4.30 x 2.10 metres.
-“The master's main tool is not the pen or the chalk, but the human hand”, stated Hannes Mlenek, or as art historian and curator Peter Weiermair put it: "With Mlenek the line does not end with the arm, but where the thought leaves the line.”
+In 2014, the Leopold Museum exhibited works by Egon Schiele, Gustav Klimt, and Oskar Kokoschka in "Line & Shape".
+Abstract pieces by Oswald Oberhuber and Karl Anton Fleck paved the way for artist Hannes Mlenek's statement, who incorporated the exhibition walls into the site-specific intervention titled "Seismogram of Excitation".
+Mlenek focused on the motif of the nude, a recurring theme in the exhibition.
+The wall drawings were complemented by an object portraying a hand, measuring 4.30 x 2.10 meters.
+"The master's primary tool is not the pen or the chalk, but the hand," remarked the artist, echoing art historian Peter Weiermair's observation: "With Mlenek, the line doesn't end with the arm but where the thought transcends the line."

 Photos © Alexandra Mitsche | Leopold Museum, 2014